 Renew Your Business

-- Live with what they have and cost reduce (buy-make-sell) to maximize their near-term profits.
+- Live with what they have and reduce cost (buy-make-sell) to maximize their near-term profits.
 They may want to evaluate pricing options to assure they are capturing the inherent value their offering delivers.

 - Seek incremental product improvements aimed at reducing customer costs, which defer customers from ginning up a competitive death spiral.